-NY Empire State Manufacturing Index in the United States increased to 19.60 points in May from 11 points in April of 2026.
+NY Empire State Manufacturing Index in the United States decreased to 5.70 points in June from 19.60 points in May of 2026.
 NY Empire State Manufacturing Index in the United States averaged 6.33 points from 2001 until 2026, reaching an all time high of 39.00 points in April of 2004 and a record low of -80.00 points in April of 2020.
 This page provides the latest reported value for - United States NY Empire State Manufacturing Index - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-United States NY Empire State Manufacturing Index - data, historical chart, forecasts and calendar of releases - was last updated on May of 2026.
+United States NY Empire State Manufacturing Index - data, historical chart, forecasts and calendar of releases - was last updated on June of 2026.

-NY Empire State Manufacturing Index in the United States increased to 19.60 points in May from 11 points in April of 2026.
-NY Empire State Manufacturing Index in the United States is expected to be -5.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the United States NY Empire State Manufacturing Index is projected to trend around 3.50 points in 2027, according to our econometric models.
+NY Empire State Manufacturing Index in the United States decreased to 5.70 points in June from 19.60 points in May of 2026.
+NY Empire State Manufacturing Index in the United States is expected to be 12.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States NY Empire State Manufacturing Index is projected to trend around 3.50 points in 2027 and 4.00 points in 2028, according to our econometric models.

 Calendar GMT Reference Actual Previous Consensus TEForecast